Generic Properties of Geodesic Flows on Analytic Hypersurfaces of Euclidean Space: Transversality and the Kupka-Smale Theorem

 then the stable manifold of $\eta$ is transverse to the unstable manifold of $\gamma$ on the manifold $M(\tilde{Q}_{\epsilon})$.
 We can now approximate $\tilde{Q}_{\epsilon}$ arbitrarily well by an $n$-parameter real-analytic family $Q_{\epsilon}$.
 If the approximation is sufficiently good in the $C^4$-topology, then $\eta, \gamma$ are still hyperbolic closed geodesics on the manifold $M(Q_{\epsilon})$, and $W^s(\eta), W^u(\gamma)$ are still transverse for arbitrarily small values of $\epsilon$.
 Therefore we can take $\epsilon$ small enough to find $\tilde{Q}$ arbitrarily close to $Q$ in $\V$ for which we get the desired transversality property. \end{proof}

 \begin{proof}[Proof of Theorem \ref{theorem_kupkasmale}] Let $N \in \mathbb{N}$ and let $\H(N)$ denote the set of $Q \in \V$ for which the $k$-jet of the Poincar\'e map of every closed geodesic of length at most $N$ in $M(Q)$ lies in $\J$.
 Intersect $\J$ with the set of $k$-jets of symplectic automorphisms of $\mathbb{R}^{2d}$ whose linearisation at the origin does not have an eigenvalue equal to 1.
 Then $\J$ is still open, dense, and invariant.
-On such a manifold $M(Q)$ there can be only finitely many periodic orbits of length at most $N$ (see Lemma \ref{lemma_finitelymanyclosedgeodesics}).
+On such a manifold $M(Q)$ there can be only finitely many periodic orbits of length at most $N$.
 Therefore $\H(N)$ is open since $\J$ is.
-By Lemma \ref{lemma_bmisopen} and Lemma \ref{lemma_denseness2}, there is an open and dense set $\B (N) \subset \V$ such that for all $Q \in \B (N)$, every closed geodesic of length at most $N$ on $M(Q)$ is nondegenerate.
-By Lemma \ref{lemma_finitelymanyclosedgeodesics}, for each $Q$ in $\B(N)$, the manifold $M(Q)$ admits only finitely many closed geodesics of length at most $N$.
+It follows that there is an open and dense set $\B (N) \subset \V$ such that for all $Q \in \B (N)$, every closed geodesic of length at most $N$ on $M(Q)$ is nondegenerate.
+Then for each $Q$ in $\B(N)$, the manifold $M(Q)$ admits only finitely many closed geodesics of length at most $N$.

 Now, let $Q_0 \in \V$.
 Arbitrarily close to $Q_0$ we can find $Q_1 \in \B(N)$ since $\B(N)$ is dense.
 Then there are only finitely many closed geodesics of length at most $N$ on $M(Q_1)$.
 Therefore we can apply Theorem \ref{theorem_ktlocal} to each of these closed geodesics to find some $Q_2$ arbitrarily close to $Q_1$ such that the $k$-jet of the Poincar\'e map of every closed geodesic of length at most $N$ in $M(Q_2)$ is in $\J$.
 Therefore $Q_2 \in \H^k(N)$.
 Since $Q_2$ is arbitrarily close to $Q_0$, this proves that $\H(N)$ is dense.
 This proves part \eqref{item_kupkasmale1} of Theorem \ref{theorem_kupkasmale}.